Carla Arocha and Stéphane Schraenen: Personal lives and other activities

-In 1995, Carla Arocha met Belgium painter Luc Tuymans while he was preparing his first exhibition in the United States at The Renaissance Society in Chicago.
-Four years later, in 1999 she moved to Belgium, where she married Tuymans.
-They live and work in Antwerp.
+Carla Arocha met the Belgian painter Luc Tuymans in 1995 while he was preparing for his first exhibition in the United States at The Renaissance Society in Chicago.
+Four years later, in 1999, she moved to Belgium and married Tuymans.
+The couple currently resides and works in Antwerp.

 Schraenen is the son of Guy Schraenen and Anne Marsily, founders of the publishing house Guy Schraenen éditeur and the Archive for Small Press & Communication (A.S.P.C. or ASPC), and the Galerie Kontakt, which Guy Schraenen ran from 1965 to 1978.
-In 1992 he started modeling for Belgium fashion designers such as, among others, Walter Van Beirendonck, Dries van Noten, Veronique Branquinho, and Nico Vandervoorst, many of which had previously studied at the Royal Academy of Fine Arts (Antwerp).
+In 1992 he started modeling for Belgium fashion designers, many of which had previously studied at the Royal Academy of Fine Arts (Antwerp).
 From 1996 to 2006 he worked as assistant director, scenographer, production designer, graphic designer, and production manager on various exhibition, video and music projects, for example, the production coordination of the exhibition Joëlle Teurlinckx's exhibition at the Bonnefantenmuseum in Maastricht, the exhibition scenography of the Dakar Biennale, 5ème Biennale de l’Art Africain, and exhibition coordination of the exhibition Monopolis/Antwerpen at the Witte de With Center for Contemporary Art in Rotterdam.

-In 2017 Arocha & Schraenen co-founded, with Luc Tuymans the artist-run non-for-profit art space CASSTL in Antwerp.
+The artist-run non-profit art space CASSTL in Antwerp was co-founded in 2017 by Arocha, Schraenen, and Luc Tuymans.